Midnight in the Garden of Good and Evil (musical): Productions

 The Bird Girl sculpture (by Sylvia Shaw Judson), which appears on the cover of the 1994 novel, is also featured in the show's posters and playbill.
 The Chicago production's scenery used the same fiberglass replica created for the 1997 film adaptation and loaned from the Cliff Dwellers Club.

 Chicago (2024)

 The Chicago production ran from July 8 to August 11, 2024, at the Goodman Theatre, following previews that started on June 25 at the Albert Theatre.
 It was directed by Rob Ashford, choreographed by Tanya Birl-Torres, and starred J. Harrison Ghee as the Lady Chablis, Tom Hewitt as Jim Williams, and Sierra Boggess as Emma Dawes.
 The production had sets by Christopher Oram, costumes by Toni-Leslie James, lighting by Neil Austin & Jamie Platt, and sound design by Jon Weston.

 Broadway (TBA)

 In September 2024, it was announced that the production would debut on Broadway in 2025.
+However, no further information has been announced at this time.